code-saturne/code_saturne/doc/doxygen/user_guide/ug_cdo_gwf.md

 * [**Article:** New Polyhedral Discretisation Methods applied to the Richards Equation: CDO Schemes in Code Saturne][BoFoM18] ([**HAL** preprint version][BoFoM18_hal])

-To set-up a GWF computation, one has to update the cs_user_parameters.c file and edit the function \ref cs_user_model at least in simple cases.
+To set-up a GWF computation, one has to update the cs_user_parameters.cpp file and edit the function \ref cs_user_model at least in simple cases.
 In more complex cases, editing \ref cs_user_finalize_setup should be necessary.